aeimskei/modernjs_notes/02_domapps/02_guessnum/README.md

     // if any of the above is true, alert a message setMessage(`Please enter a number between ${min} and ${max}.`, 'red') }

-  // Check if it's the correct winning number if (guess === winningNumber) {
-    // disable the input
-    guessInput.disabled = true;
-    // change border color when win
-    guessInput.style.borderColor = 'green';
-    // set message to let the player know they won setMessage(`Your guess ${winningNumber} is correct!
-You Win!`, 'green');
-  }
 }
 ```